-Accessibility enables users to navigate your site the way they want or need to, rather than forcing them to engage in a way that you favor.
+Accessibility enables the user to navigate through your site in the way they wish, rather than making them engage in a way that’s convenient to you.
 Well-designed websites are responsive to a user’s needs in addition to their device.

 Accessibility is Good for SEO

 When your site is accessible, it opens up to a broader audience and is good for SEO/search crawler bots/Google rankings.
-It is important to note that Search Engine Optimization (SEO) and website accessibility are not the same things.
+It is important to note that Search Engine Optimization (SEO) and website accessibility aren’t the same things.
 And although web accessibility isn’t one of the main ranking factors, involving elements of accessibility is something that connects with many core SEO techniques.

 Google encourages most websites by using accessibility techniques that are included in the metadata, semantics, content structure, visual design, visual design, and development which will get better results in organic search.
-Why?
-Search engine crawlers can’t see or hear, neither can make sense of graphical elements, and they only use a keyboard to navigate the page, similar to many people with disabilities.
+You ask why?
+Because search engine crawlers are unable to see or hear, neither can make sense of graphical elements, and they only use a keyboard to navigate the page, similar to visitors with disabilities.
 They will parse your site in the same ways that a screen reader or people with disabilities will — neither can make sense of graphical elements, and both rely on document structure to navigate the page and determine relevance.
 And while this benefits people with limitations in vision, hearing, and motor skill, it’s also helpful for the site visitors that are struggling because of dyslexia and English as a Second Language (ESL).

 Accessibility shows professionalism.
-Not many people go the extra mile when it comes to accessibility.
-This means any improvements you make show you’re committed to providing a better experience.
+Not many people are willing to go that needed extra mile when it comes to site accessibility.
+This means that any kind of enhancement you make shows you’re committed to the provision of a better experience.
 It brings much comfort and ease of access to visitors with disabilities who, actually, are much more likely to go with the option of online shopping, rather than going to a traditional store.
 By forming this connection with your company early on, such customers will build brand loyalty and be more likely to recommend you to their friends and family.